 - Using Catalog Functions

-- distributed transactions (SQL_ATTR_ENLIST_IN_DTC attribute is not supported)
+- Distributed Transactions (SQL_ATTR_ENLIST_IN_DTC attribute is not supported)

-- C interval types such as SQL_C_INTERVAL_YEAR_TO_MONTH (documented in Data Type Identifiers and Descriptors) are not currently supported.
+- C interval types such as SQL_C_INTERVAL_YEAR_TO_MONTH (documented in Data Type Identifiers and Descriptors)

 SQLCHAR data must be UTF-8.
 SQLWCHAR data must be UTF-16LE (Little Endian).

 If SQLDescribeParameter does not specify a SQL type on the server, the driver uses the SQL type specified in the ParameterType parameter of SQLBindParameter.
 If a narrow character SQL type, such as SQL_VARCHAR, is specified in SQLBindParameter, the driver converts the supplied UTF-8 data to the default SQL Server code page.
 (The default SQL Server code page is typically 1252.)
 However, data loss is possible.
 If code page 1252 cannot represent a character, the driver converts the character to a question mark ('?').
 To avoid this data loss, specify a Unicode SQL character type, such as SQL_NVARCHAR, in SQLBindParameter.
-In this case, the driver converts the supplied Unicode data in UTF-8 encoding to UTF-16 without loss of precision.
+In this case, the driver converts the supplied Unicode data in UTF-8 encoding to UTF-16 without loss of data.

 When UTF-8 multibyte characters or UTF-16 surrogates are split across SQLPutData buffers, it results in data corruption.
 Use buffers for streaming SQLPutData that do not end in partial character encodings.

 You can make a dedicated administrator connection (DAC) using SQL Server authentication and host,port.
 A member of the Sysadmin role first needs to discover the DAC port.
 See Diagnostic Connection for Database Administrators to discover how.
 For example, if the DAC port were 33000, you could connect to it with